-Donald Trump on Jan.
-13 became the first president in American history to be impeached twice.
+Former president Donald Trump in January became the first president in American history to be impeached twice.
 But being impeached is not the same as being convicted and kicked out of office or barred from ever holding it again.

-Here’s how we got here, what’s happening and what could happen next.
+Here’s how we got here, what’s happening and what will happen next.

 Why was Trump impeached again?